Positive Ricci curvature on simply-connected manifolds with cohomogeneity-two torus actions: Main results

-The presence of a smooth (effective) action of a compact (connected) Lie group $G$ on a smooth manifold $M$ has been leveraged to construct Riemannian metrics on $M$ satisfying given geometric properties, e.g.~positive Ricci curvature.
+The presence of a smooth (effective) action of a compact (connected) Lie group $G$ on a smooth manifold $M$ has been used to construct Riemannian metrics on $M$ satisfying given geometric properties, e.g.~positive Ricci curvature.
 In this context, Grove and Ziller showed in \cite{Grove2002} that if $M$ is closed (i.e. compact and without boundary), has finite fundamental group and the action of $G$ has cohomogeneity one (i.e.~the orbit space is one-dimensional), then $M$ admits an invariant Riemannian metric with positive Ricci curvature (see also \cite{ST,Wei1988}).
 When the action is of cohomogeneity two, Searle and Wilhelm showed in \cite{Searle2015} that, if the fundamental group of the principal orbits is finite and the orbital distance metric on the orbit space has Ricci curvature greater than or equal to $1$, then $M$ admits an invariant metric of positive Ricci curvature.
-In the case of torus actions, Baza{\u\i}kin and Matvienko proved in \cite{Bazaikin2007} that any closed, simply-connected smooth $4$-manifold with an effective cohomogeneity-two torus action admits an invariant Riemannian metric with positive Ricci curvature.
-In the present article, we show that an analogous result holds in any dimension:
+In this article we construct examples of closed, simply-connected smooth manifolds with smooth effective cohomogeneity two torus actions that support Riemannian metrics with positive Ricci curvature invariant under a torus subgroup.

-\begin{theorem} If $M$ is a closed, simply-connected smooth $(n+2)$-manifold with a smooth, effective action of a torus $T^n$, then there exists a $T^n$-invariant Riemannian metric on $M$ with positive Ricci curvature. \end{theorem}

-For $n=0$, the result is trivial.
-When $n=1$, it follows from Orlik and Raymond's classification of smooth circle actions on closed smooth $3$-manifolds that $M$ is equivariantly diffeomorphic to a $3$-sphere with an orthogonal circle action (see \cite{OR1968,Raymond1968}).
-To prove Theorem~\ref{T:MAIN_THM} when $n=2$, Baza{\u\i}kin and Matvienko \cite{Bazaikin2007} used the orbit space structure of smooth effective $2$-torus actions on closed smooth simply-connected $4$-manifolds (studied by Orlik and Raymond in \cite{Orlik1970}) to construct an invariant metric with positive Ricci curvature on $M$.
-To prove the theorem in dimension $n\geqslant 5$, we combine basic facts on cohomogeneity-two torus actions with a simple extension of Baza{\u\i}kin and Matvienko's constructions to higher dimensions. \\